-The Company recognizes that the stockholders' meeting, whether regular or special, is a great opportunity for stockholders to actually express their sentiments, opinions, as well as ask questions to the Board and Management.
-In 2020, in view of the COVID-19 pandemic, the stockholders' meeting was held virtually.
-The Company sees to it that its stockholders are informed of the details of stockholders' meetings through the IS sent to each stockholder at least fifteen (15) business days before the scheduled date of the meeting.
-The IS contains the notice, date, time, venue and agenda of the meeting, information pertaining to proxies, deadline for submission thereof and date of their validation as well as other relevant information about the Company.
-For the 2020 RSM, the IS was sent to the stockholders on June 1, 2020 (by uploading an electronic copy in the Company's website; and PSE Edge in compliance with SEC Notice dated April 20, 2020).
+The Company recognizes that the stockholders' meeting, whether regular or special, is a great opportunity for stockholders to actually express their sentiments, and opinions, as well as ask questions to the Board and

+Management.
+Thus, the Company sees to it that its stockholders are informed of the details of stockholders' meetings through the IS sent to each stockholder at least fifteen (15) business days before the scheduled date of the meeting.
+The IS contains the notice, date, time, venue, and agenda of the meeting, information pertaining to proxies, the deadline for submission thereof, and the date of their validation as well as other relevant information about the Company.
+For the 2021 RSM, the IS was sent to the stockholders on May 5, 2021.